zentrocdot/LazyImageUpscaler/README.md

 upscaled.
 However, one can only recognise this if one make a direct comparison with the original image.</p>

-<p align="justify">Every programming language has its own way to handle
-downscaling or upscaling of images.</p>

 <p align="justify">Another way for the upscaling of image is using Artificial
 Inteligence.
 A distinction can be made between two approaches.
 Direct use of pretrained models from machine learning.
 It is also possible to use special diffusion models such as the Stable Diffusion models for upscaling.</p>

-## Introduction

-<p align="justify">The tabs are arranged according to Logic (see Figure 1):</p>

-* Standard methods (numerical interpolation methods) on base of OpenCV and PIL
-* Methods using pretrained models from Machine Learning on base of OpenCV and super-image
-* Method based on Stable Diffusion upscaler models
+<p align="justify">Every programming language has its own way to handle
+downscaling or upscaling of images.</p>

 ## Installation